stratomercata/stratomercata-website/source/_videos/strato-mercata-show-2025.10.08.md

 [[20:43]](https://www.youtube.com/watch?v=15MltoqMjZU&t=1243s) **Victor:**
 By the way, we have a comment from Shiva who says he loves your take on meme ecosystems.
 You know, not surprisingly, someone who has their own meme ecosystem.
 You got to hold all the memes, that's the key.

 Shout out to you, Shiva.
-Bob, so what do you think about, you know, treasuries and stable coins?
+[Bob]({{ '/people/bob-summerwill/' | relative_url }}), so what do you think about, you know, treasuries and stable coins?

 [[21:04]](https://www.youtube.com/watch?v=15MltoqMjZU&t=1264s) **Bob:**
 Yeah, I mean, you know, I guess this is all sort of maturity.
 And it's a strange kind of feeling, you know, looking back on all of our joint experience, sort of on enterprise Ethereum efforts kicking off in 2016, 2017.
 And really the thought there that all of these public and private use cases could all be met by suitably modular codebases and thinking EVMs.
 And, you know, and here we are, you know, that you've got, you know, you've got Stripe announcing Tempo and having a, you know, a consortium of companies doing that kind of payments.
-You know, set up and then you've got, you know, NASDAQ announcing, you know, equities on chain again with a Bazoo derivative.
+You know, set up and then you've got, you know, NASDAQ announcing, you know, equities on chain again with a Besu derivative.
 And then you've got BASE and Coinbase.
 And, you know, all of these things are happening in a very similar kind of form to what we were shooting for all that time back.

 And that's, you know, while these things are kind of a bit boring, it is also quite amazing that we've got to that place that these very conservative incumbents have caught up without thinking, you know.
 It's pretty amazing.